lamhq/tech-notes/pages/tools/vscode/dev-env.md

-# Set up local development environment with Docker
+# Development environment using Container

+Using docker container as your development environment.

 ## Overview